 Helping Benefit Plan Sponsors Fulfill Fiduciary Duties

-Whether you are a CFO, your plan’s named trustee or other executive who has control over the plan’s administration, you can be held personally liable for any failure to operate the plan in the best interests of its participants, follow the terms of the plan documents, diversify plan investments, pay reasonable plan expenses, or act prudently in carrying out these duties.
+Whether you are a CFO, your plan’s named trustee or other executive who has control over the plan’s administration, you can be held personally liable for any failure to:

 To meet these fiduciary duties, management must remain involved with all aspects of plan operations, and review the control activities of all service providers on a regular basis to be assured plan assets are protected.